Managing Microsoft 365

 Defining the associated directory scope

 The scope of a tenant defines the part of your directory associated with it.
-The scope can include whole domains, members of groups and business units, objects located in specific Organizational Units, etc.
+The scope can include whole domains, members of groups and business units, objects located in specific organizational units, etc.

 To modify the scope of a tenant, you need to use the IAdmM365Tenant interface.
 The AssociatedScopeItems property of the interface represents a collection of activity scope items that comprise the tenant scope.
 The property exposes the IAdmCollection interface, and each item in the collection supports the IAdmActivityScopeItem interface.